- What is the format of your masters programs?

 Regarding the MA portfolio: it says online that you are looking for supplemental info that highlights one's interest in design.
 Should I show that I'm well-rounded and artistic, or that I have mastered another discipline (like photography, writing a short story, etc.)?

 MA applications are reviewed based on a variety of factors evident in submission materials, including some evidence of creative work and/or creative potential exhibited in a portfolio, and a statement that indicates motivation for an education in design, trajectory to design, and a fit within the School of Design in particular.
 Your portfolio, as indicated on our site, can include anything from your involvement in a project with your role clearly identified; creative output such as photography, drawing, sketching, painting, ceramics; design work or design tinkering; and writing — technical, academic and/or creative.
-Please note that we review an MA differently than those submitted for acceptance into our MPS and MDes programs.
+Please note that we review an MA differently than those submitted for acceptance into the MDes program.
 If you believe your self-taught or self-motivated work effectively communicates your interest and heartfelt attempts in design we encourage you to include them along with an explanation of their how and why they were created.

 What do I need to submit for my application to be considered complete?

 All prospective students must submit an online application that includes: a statement of intent, CV or resume, letters of recommendation, TOEFL/IELTS or Duolingo proficiency exams scores (where applicable), official transcripts, a portfolio of work, a one-minute introductory video, and your admissions fee.
 Detailed descriptions can be found on our website: https://design.cmu.edu/apply/grad.
 For portfolio specific questions, please view: https://design.cmu.edu/node/119.

 Can I make changes to my application after I submit it?